thruston/python-tabulate/README.md

 (But note that `xp` gets rid of your rules, so I actually did that with `xp normalize xp rule 1`)

-### rule n - add a rule after line n
+### rule - add a rule

-`rule n` adds a string of '-' characters after line `n`.
+    rule [n]

+Adds a rule after line `n` where the top line is line 1.
+If `n` is larger than the number of rows in the table, the rule will be added after the last line, however it will not get shown when the table is tabulated unless you have added more data by then.
+To add a line just before the last line (to show a total or a footer) use `rule -1`

 ### label - add alphabetic labels to all the columns

-`label` simply adds an alphabetic label at the top of the columns to help you work out which is which when rearranging, or to give you a temporary header before you `pivot wide`.
+    label [name name ...]

+`label` adds labels at the top of each column.
+You can supply zero or more names that you would like to use as single words separated by blanks.
+The only restriction is that you can't use any of the DSL verbs.
+If you supply too many the excess are just ignored, if you don't supply enough, then the labels default to single letters of the alphabet.
+This means that if you don't supply any names, the columns will be labeled `a`, `b`, `c`, etc which might help you work out which is which when rearranging.

 ### gen - generate new rows